The holidays are upon us and while it’s “the most wonderful time of the year,” it’s also a time where a lot of people get sick with a cold or the flu!

-Prevention strategy #4: Eat the right foods…and stay away from the wrong ones
+Prevention strategy #4: Eat the right foods…and avoid the wrong ones

-Here are the foods that will give you the biggest bang for your buck in terms of fighting off colds and infections:
+Here are the foods that will give you the biggest bang for your buck in terms of fighting off colds and flu:

-- Onions: Onions contain compounds that have antibiotic properties and serve as a natural anti-inflammatory.
+- Onions: Onions contain compounds that have antibiotic properties.

-- Garlic: Garlic has sulfur-containing compounds such as allicin that have been shown to be effective in fighting the common cold.
+- Garlic: Garlic has sulfur-containing compounds that have been shown to fight the common cold.

 On the flip side, here are immune-depressing foods which should be avoided at all cost:

-- Vegetable oils exposed to high heat: These produce harmful substances that damage your immune system.
+- Vegetable oils: These produce harmful substances that damage your immune system.

 - Refined carbs, processed food and fast food: Rather than nourishing you, these deplete your body’s supplies of vitamins and minerals that are necessary for proper immune function.

-- Sugar: This out and out reduces the responsiveness of your immune cells.
+- Sugar: This flat out crushes the responsiveness of your immune cells.